Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

 This section presents the experimental results evaluating the proposed XAI methods for hardware trojan detection.
 Five methods are compared: property-based ensemble of 31 XGBoost classifiers (Method 1), case-based hybrid using XGBoost for classification with k-NN for explainability (Method 2), LIME explanations (Method 3), SHAP explanations (Method 4), and gradient attribution (Method 5).
 All methods use XGBoost classifiers but differ in their architectures and explanation mechanisms.
 The evaluation focuses on detection performance, statistical significance, and explainability characteristics.

-All experiments were conducted on the Trust-Hub benchmark dataset with 56,959 total samples (45,567 training, 11,392 test), derived from 30 circuits containing 46 trojan instances.
+All experiments were conducted on the Trust-Hub benchmark dataset with 56,959 total samples (34,175 training, 11,392 validation, 11,392 test), derived from thirty circuits containing hardware trojans.
+Thresholds were selected on the validation set.
+All reported metrics are from the held-out test set.
 Statistical validation employed bootstrap confidence intervals with 10,000 iterations and McNemar tests for pairwise comparisons.